Reckoning of the Heart

 into these rusting crimson cliffs

-where you know the horizon has an end,
+where you know the horizon has an end

-in this high desert palace,
+in this high desert palace

-but your eyes struggle to find
+where your eyes struggle to find

 the seam between the earth and sky